tazama-lf/docs/README.md

 A rule can be used to assess more than one outcome, such as age bands if needed, as the same source data is used as the only variable in the calculation.

 Rule processors are templated so that logging, data input, determined outcomes, data output and telemetry are consistently applied by all rule processors.
-It is just the specific rule’s logic, including the queries that retrieve transaction history according to the rule requirements, that changes between rules.
+It is just the specific rule's logic, including the queries that retrieve transaction history according to the rule requirements, that changes between rules.
 Rules must be developed individually, but the parameters used in the calculation of a rule and its outcomes are contained in a configuration file.
 The rule behavior can be configured independent of the rule code, reducing the operational burden for modifying a rule to a mere configuration process.

 The event flow rule processor (EFRuP) is a specialised rule processor that enables the system to exert operational control over evaluations based on the outcome of business processes and prior evaluations.
 The system is able to block or override a transaction event based on the evaluation of conditions against one of the transaction event attributes.
+Further information on EFRUP is available on the [Event Flow Processor Overview](/Product/event-flow-rule-processor.md) page.

-Once the rule has completed its evaluation, the output is forwarded to the Typology Processor.
+Once the rule processor has completed its evaluation, the output is forwarded to the Typology Processor.

 Further information on the role of the Rules Processor is available on the [Rule Processor Overview](/Product/rule-processor-overview.md) page.